atom-fm/Atom.Xaml/readme.md

 }
 ```

-Child components can be assigned to component properties using "slot" attribute.
+The child components can be assigned to the component properties using "slot" attribute.

 ```xml
 <ns:Example>